Deborah Read

 © History Oasis

-In 1768, Deborah Read suffered the first in a series of debilitating strokes that precipitously declined her health and mood in her later years.
+In 1768, Deborah Read suffered the first in a series of debilitating strokes.

 © History Oasis

-She would lay in repose for over fifteen years until her famous husband, Benjamin Franklin, was interred beside her after his death in 1790.
+She would lay there six feet under until Benjamin Franklin was buried beside her after his death in 1790.

 Next